SimpleDotOne/SimpleDotOne.github.io/oriclip/README.md

 ## Wiki

-For a systematic introduction of polyhedra, checkout [Platonic solid] and [Archimedean solid] and the references therein.
+For a systematic introduction of polyhedra, checkout [Platonic solid] and [Archimedean solid] and its dual [Catalan solid] and the references therein.

 For more on symmetry groups, see
 [Polyhedral group](https://enwp.org/Polyhedral_group) and the references therein.